-Oceanco delivers 109 metre superyacht Bravo Eugenia
+Oceanco has delivered the 109 metre superyacht Bravo Eugenia to her American owners.

 Previously known as Project Bravo, the yacht was handed over to her owners on December 20 and will return to Oceanco in the new year for "final touches" following her holiday delivery in Scandinavia.

 It comes after the yacht successfully completed sea trials last month.
 The yard said she met and exceeded "performance expectations and predictions" in winter conditions.

 Sporting exterior design by Nuvolari Lenard and naval architecture by Lateral Naval Architects, Bravo Eugenia originally hit the water on November 17.